bropenguin847/ATM_CPP/README.md

 # ATM C++
-made by BP
+Developed by: Keith Lim

-This is the c++ code for an ATM project.
+This is the C++ code for an ATM project.
-This atm is only one time use, meaning any changing data aren't able to be saved somewhere.
+V1 atm is only one time use, meaning any changing data aren't able to be saved somewhere.
 Three users can use this atm at once.
 Bryant is another member of the team.